 Each of Maryland’s 11 Certified Heritage Areas has a focus or theme that makes that place or region different from other areas in the state.
 These distinctive places exhibit evidence of the area’s heritage in historic buildings and districts, cultural traditions, natural landscapes, and other resources such as museums, parks and traditional ways of life as revealed in food, music and art.
 This character of each Heritage Area attracts those who are also looking for an authentic and unusual experience.

 National Trust Community Investment Corporation

 The National Trust Community Investment Corporation (NTCIC) has a referral program to help market its services and benefit the State and Local Partners of the National Trust for Historic Preservation.
 The NTCIC is a for-profit subsidiary of the National Trust whose primary business is investing in rehabilitation projects that qualify for Federal and State historic tax credits and New Markets tax credits.

 The referral program provides a finder's fee for every historic rehabilitation project referral it receives from the National Trust's Statewide and Local Partners that results in an actual equity investment.
 Preservation Maryland is a statewide partner, and may share up to 50% of the fee with other 501(c)(3) organizations that provide referrals.

 By referring potential tax credit projects, you can help support Preservation Maryland and receive a share of a referral fee for your non-profit organization.
 If you are a developer and have a potential investment opportunity, please contact NTCIC and say you learned about this program through Preservation Maryland.
-For more information about this program, contact Louise Hayman at email@example.com.
+For more information about this program, contact Doug Harbit at firstname.lastname@example.org.